pdrummond/pauldrummond.dev/src/posts/favourite-quotes.md

 > Don't take yourself too seriously.
 You're just a monkey with a plan.
 > <br/>-- <cite>Navel Ravikant</cite>

-> Anger is a hot coal you hold in your hand while waiting to throw it at somebody
+> Anger is a hot coal you hold in your hand while waiting to throw it at somebody.
 > <br/>-- <cite>Buddha</cite>

 > Health, love and your mission, in that order.
-Nothing else matters
+Nothing else matters.
 > <br/>-- <cite>Navel Ravikant</cite>

 > The programmer, like the poet, works only slightly removed from pure